Deploy Your Calendly AI Receptionist as a Voice Agent with ElevenLabs

 Step 4: Connect the Second Brain OS MCP Server

 This is where your Calendly AI Receptionist comes to life inside ElevenLabs.
+First, add your SBOS API key as a workspace secret:

 1. Go to elevenlabs.io/app/agents/settings